 - There is a Petition to the PTO to rescind the TM for the single word “Cocky” at MoveOn.org.
 As of this writing, 10 pm May 10th, the petition has over 25,300 signatures.
 Please sign this!
 This apparently has no legal effect on the issue, but it DOES let the PTO know our opinion and that there are thousands of us out there watching!

 - The creator of the font used for the “Cocky” logo, has stated that his fonts are specifically not permitted to be used in trademarks or TM logos, and that he did not give such permission to anyone.
 He was contacted, and replied that he is on vacation with limited Internet access, and will be addressing this when he returns.

-- May 22.
-Marisa Corvisiero of the Corvisiero Literary Agency has filed for a trademark (you can view it here) of the single, common-use word “forever” on behalf of their client, Heidi McLaughlin.
+- May 22: Marisa Corvisiero, founder of the Corvisiero Literary Agency has filed for a trademark (you can view it here) of the single, common-use word “forever” on behalf of their client, Heidi McLaughlin.

-- May 23rd afternoon: Heidi has stated in her FB post that the application was a result of miscommunication and is in the process of being withdrawn.
+- May 23: Notification of the application hit Twitter and FB.
+By afternoon, Heidi stated in her FB post that the application was a result of miscommunication and is in the process of being withdrawn.
 In the evening, Marisa shared a screenshot of the application withdrawal receipt by PTO.
+Confirmation of withdrawal by PTO May 24.
 Despite all the many, many questions raised… this is OVER.
-Done.
-Let’s move on.